-Other Names: The Barramundi (Lates calcarifer), also known as Asian Seabass, is a species of catadromous fish in family Lamiae of order Perciformes.
+Other Names:( also known as Asian Seabass, is a species of catadromous fish in family Lamiae of order Perciformes.
 Barramundi is a loanword from an Australian Aboriginal language of the Rockhampton area in Queensland meaning "large-scaled river fish".

 Buying Tips: Most commonly sold as filets, fresh or frozen.

 Barramundi has pearly-pink flesh when raw and cooks up flaky white and firm.
 Barramundi has a good amount of omega-3 fatty acids.